NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/practical.md

 <code>vi practical_3_script.sh</code>{% include code-snippet-copy.html %}

 *Notes for using vi:* ***it's quite easy to get stuck in an editing function in vi by accident.*** *If this is happening, you will see some text in the lower left of the window, such as <code>--INSERT--</code>.
 Once the script has already been submitted changes you make to this document won't affect anything, so don't panic.
-If this happens, hit the 'ESC' key to exit the editing mode.
-Some helpful shortcuts in vi:*
+If this happens, hit the 'ESC' key to exit the editing mode.*

+***Some helpful commands in vi:***
 - *<code>i</code>: 'insert', i.e. enable direct editing of the file*
 - *escape or 'ESC' key: exit editing mode*
 - *<code>:w</code>: 'write', i.e. save changes to file*